 Further details on the ASOS sky condition algorithm and its verification are provided by NOAA (1988) and the United States Government (1999).

-15.3.2 Using a pyrometer
+15.3.2 Using infrared detectors

 Pyrometers, or passive infrared radiometers, are basically remote-sensing infrared thermometers (8–14 µm).
 These can be used to observe elementary solid angles of the sky either by using multiple fixed sensors (for example, four fixed sensors used to sample the whole sky), by scanning the entire sky dome with a single sensor, or by a combination of the two methods (one manufacturer’s design has 14 sensors across 180 degrees of elevation from one horizon to the opposite horizon, and a physical mechanism scans the azimuth).
 The downward thermal emission from the clouds and from the air column between clouds and the instrument is measured and the temperature of each sampled solid angle is derived from a combination of the Planck and the Stefan-Boltzmann laws.
 The infrared temperature can then be used to provide an indication of cloud presence in each sampled solid angle.
 The total proportion of sky containing cloud can then be derived and reported as the cloud cover.

 Scanning pyrometers avoid the problems of representativeness of the measurement that is present in other methods, depending on the number of points sampled.
 Also, nocturnal observations are possible.
 A disadvantage is that fractioned and/or transparent “pixels” are difficult to classify.
+For example a scanning pyrometer, the so-called NubiScope, can be operated continuously for routine measurements of the total cloud amount (WMO, 2010b).
+Every 10 minutes a scan of the sky is obtained with a resolution of 36 by 30 pixels.
+The pyrometer is located at the end of the tube making it quite insensitive to contamination.
+The cloud detection threshold is about -65 °C, but depends on the contamination of the lens, the contribution of water vapour to the measured brightness temperature and the optical depth of the cloud.
+The NubiScope detects clouds when the measured atmospheric brightness temperature is above the clear sky background value.
+The clear sky brightness temperature increases with larger zenith angles, due to the increasing slant path through the atmosphere, and varies over time due the variations in atmospheric water vapour.
+The sensor adapts the clear sky reference dynamically during each scan when sufficient cloud free scenes at various elevations are available.
+Boers et al. (2010) concluded that a hemispheric cloud observation method (such as the NubiScope) instead of a column method (such as a ceilometer) should be used to replace an observer in order to avoid discontinuities in the cloudiness distribution function of climate records.

+Infrared sky camera systems using uncooled micro-bolometer detector arrays measure the downwelling atmospheric radiation in the 8-14 μm wavelength band.
+The so-called Whole-Sky InfraRed Cloud Measuring System (Liu et al., 2013) combines several infrared images of the sky to get a whole sky image every 15 minutes with a resolution of 650 by 650 pixels.
+The processing of the infrared images for cloudiness is similar to that of a scanning pyrometer.
+The system uses real-time temperature and relative humidity profiles and horizontal visibility data to optimize the threshold for cloud base detection.
+In addition, the high spatial resolution allows derivation of the cloud type as for a visual camera.

+Pyrgeometers measure the downward atmospheric long wave radiation (4.5-100 µm).
+The level of long wave radiation and its variability can be used to estimate the total cloud amount (Dürr and Philipona, 2004).

 15.3.3 Using a sky camera